It may take up to one week after submitting your application for your MyMountaineer portal to become available.

 See the answer to this question in the Military section.

 The awarding of credit varies from college to college, depending on how similar the class curriculum at the respective college is to the curriculum at Appalachian.
 To determine if your classes will transfer, please see the Transfer Equivalency Course Search.
-Please contact the Office of Transfer Services if you have any questions about courses that are not listed on the equivalency search.
+Please contact Transfer Admissions & Engagement if you have any questions about courses that are not listed on the equivalency search.

 U.S. citizens and permanent residents, as well as holders of certain VISA types (e.g. H-4) may apply for North Carolina residency.
 F-1 student VISA holders do not qualify for North Carolina residency.
 For more information, please visit the Residency page.